 Five years ago, I was too shy to join someone else’s group, so I set out to create a space that could accommodate and celebrate writers from all walks of life, in every stage of embracing what it means to be a writer.
 It seems to be working.

 As a side-effect of running To Live and Write in Alameda and working with a couple hundred writers (and counting), I’ve come into my own as a coach.
 With each new client, I begin with how writing and creativity show up in your life, then work with you to discover what you’d like to do moving forward and the best, most empowering way to get there.

 A secret about me: I fall hard and fast for just about every writer I meet.
 It’s borderline ridiculous.
 Whether you’re established and published, nervously dipping your toe in new waters, or finding your way back to a life of creativity and self-expression, I probably want to know you and I will definitely shower you with moral support and invite you into possibility.

 I’m a big believer in establishing and nurturing the creative habit.
 I’m an equally big believer in providing safe and supportive opportunities for you to share your work, if that’s what you’re looking for.
-For instance, both the monthly curated lit night Alameda Shorts and open mic Local Voices: A Broken Mic come from the dreams and wishes of different members of To Live and Write in Alameda?
-So do my workshops, retreats, and labs.

-Some professional writing credentials: In past lives, I have been a columnist and Our Town editor at the Tracy Press, the Marketing and Community Relations Director at Alaska Sports, Inc., a busy freelance writer, and a ghostwriter for self-help gurus.

-v7 | Five years ago, I was too shy to join someone else’s group, so I set out to create a space that could accommodate and celebrate writers from all walks of life, in every stage of embracing what it means to be a writer.
-It seems to be working.

-As a side-effect of running To Live and Write in Alameda and working with a couple hundred writers (and counting), I’ve come into my own as a coach.
-With each new client, I begin with how writing and creativity show up in your life, then work with you to discover what you’d like to do moving forward and the best, most empowering way to get there.

-A secret about me: I fall hard and fast for just about every writer I meet.
-It’s borderline ridiculous.
-Whether you’re established and published, nervously dipping your toe in new waters, or finding your way back to a life of creativity and self-expression, I probably want to know you and I will definitely shower you with moral support and invite you into possibility.

-I’m a big believer in establishing and nurturing the creative habit.
-I’m an equally big believer in providing safe and supportive opportunities for you to share your work, if that’s what you’re looking for.
-For instance, both the monthly curated lit night Alameda Shorts and open mic Local Voices: A Broken Mic come from the dreams and wishes of different members of To Live and Write in Alameda?
+For example, Alameda Shorts and Local Voices: A Broken Mic come directly from the dreams and wishes of different members of To Live and Write in Alameda?
 So do my workshops, retreats, and labs.

 Some professional writing credentials: In past lives, I have been a columnist and Our Town editor at the Tracy Press, the Marketing and Community Relations Director at Alaska Sports, Inc., a busy freelance writer, and a ghostwriter for self-help gurus.